Johannes-Ptg/Johannes-Ptg/README.md

 - 👋 Hi, I’m @Johannes-Ptg
 - 👀 I’m interested in Social Data Science
-- 🌱 I’m currently learning R and SQL
+- 🌱 Mostly working with R and SQL
 - 💞️ I’m looking to collaborate on projects related to social media analysis of the sentiment towards COVID-19 vaccinations
 - 📫 How to reach me @yourstandardbot